Interpolation-Based GR(1) Assumptions Refinement: Background

 Craig interpolation was originally defined for first-order logic \cite{Craig1957} and later for propositional logic \cite{Krajicek1997}.
 No interpolation theorems have been proved for the general LTL.
 Extensions have been proposed recently for LTL fragments \cite{Kamide2015,Gheerbrant2009}.
 However these do not include GR(1) formulae and therefore are not applicable in our case.
 We use interpolation for propositional logic.

-Formally, given an unsatisfiable conjunction of formulae $\alpha\wedge \beta$, a Craig interpolant $I$ is a formula that is implied by $\alpha$, is unsatisfiable in conjunction with $\beta$, and is defined on the common alphabet of $\alpha$ and $\beta$.
-We write ${\cal L}_\phi$ to denote the set of variables that occur in a formula $\phi$ (also called the \emph{alphabet} of $\phi$).
+Formally, given an unsatisfiable conjunction of formulae $B_1(\var_1) \wedge B_2(\var_2)$, a Craig interpolant $B_I(\var_I)$ is a formula that is implied by $B_1$, is unsatisfiable in conjunction with $B_2$, and is defined on the common alphabet $\var_I$ of $B_1$ and $B_2$.
+Recall that a \emph{valid} Boolean formula is a formula that yields $\true$ for any assignment of its variables.